2024 Annual Convention Baltimore, MD

-Join us in Phoenix, AZ beginning on Thursday, October 12th to October 15, for the 2023 Fire Mark Circle of the Americas Annual Convention.
+Join us in Baltimore, MD beginning on Thursday, October 10th to October 13, for the 2024 Fire Mark Circle of the Americas Annual Convention.
+Reservations need to be in soon – so be sure to join us!

 The Circle is an organization of people interested in fire marks and other reminders of the early days of insurance.
 The object is to bring together people interested in the origin and history of insurance companies, their fire marks, fire brigades and fire fighting equipment, firemen's badges, medals and tokens, old insurance company signs and all that pertains to the past of insurance... for the purpose of exchanging, recording information, and for the preservation of relics of the early days of insurance.